nicschumann/unprocrastinator/README.md

 # Unprocrastinator

-## Using Simple Front End
+## Simple Front End

-Run the following command in project root directory:
+This page is primarily for debugging database.
+More functionalities will be added later.

+Open `templates/dbtest_login.html`.

+Source code is in `static/javascript/dbtest_client.js`.
+If you change the source code you need to run the command below to rebuild.

 ```
 browserify static/javascript/dbtest_client.js -o static/javascript/bundle.js
 ```

-and then open templates/dbtest_login.html.

 ## Installation